The Cronulla Beach Walk Guide

 The official endpoint of the Cronulla Beach Walk

-While the walk is official over, once you reach Bass and Flinders Point, we always keep going.
+While the walk is officially over, once you reach Bass and Flinders Point, we always keep going.
 Just 200m further, you come to a favourite local spot that many don’t bother continuing on to.

 Salmon Haul Reserve